m3db/m3/docs/operational_guide/resource_limits.md

 You can use the Prometheus query `rate(query_limit_total_disk_bytes_read[1m])` to determine how many bytes are read from disk per second by your cluster today to inform an appropriate limit.
 Make sure to multiply that number by the `lookback` period to get your desired max value.
-For instance, if the query shows that you frequently read 10,000 bytes per second safely with your deployment and you want to use the default lookback of `15s` then you would multiply 10,000 by 15 to get 150,000 as a max value with a 15s lookback.
+For instance, if the query shows that you frequently read 100MB per second safely with your deployment and you want to use the default lookback of `15s` then you would multiply 100MB by 15 to get 1.5GB as a max value with a 15s lookback.

 The secondary limit is on the total volume of time series data recently read